 We denote a \emph{program} by $\prg \in \prgs$ where $\prgs$ is the set of all valid programs.
 We differentiate between the \emph{representation} and \emph{semantics} of a program $\prg$, where the former defines its code, such as the source code, while the latter describes its behavior~\citep{AhoSetUll06}.
 If two programs $\prg_a$ and $\prg_b$ have the same representation, that is, the source code is identical, we write $\prg_a = \prg_b$.
-If two programs implement the same semantics, that is, their output is identical for all inputs, we write $\prg_a \equiv \prg_b$.
+If two programs implement the same semantics, that is, their behavior and output is identical for all inputs, we write $\prg_a \equiv \prg_b$.

 This differentiation enables us to investigate the relation of representation and semantics: If we have $\prg_a = \prg_b$, it directly follows that $\prg_a \equiv \prg_b$.
 The opposite, however, does not hold.
 Rich programming languages, like C and C++, enable implementing the same behavior in infinite many ways.
-For example, identifiers can be changed, expressions can be reformulated, and API functions can be substituted.
+For example, identifiers can be changed and API functions can be substituted.
 Given a program $\prg_a$, there typically exist many $\prg_b \in \prgs$, such that $\prg_a \equiv \prg_b$ but $\prg_a \neq \prg_b$.
-As an example, \autoref{fig:examples} shows four programs that are semantically equivalent yet make use of different identifiers, types, control flow and API functions.
-This asymmetry between representation and semantics fuels the hope that anonymizing code might be technically feasible.
+As an example, \autoref{fig:examples} in the appendix shows four programs that are semantically equivalent yet make use of different identifiers, types, control flow and API functions.
+This asymmetry between representation and semantics fuels the hope that anonymizing code might be a relatively simple task.